ganeshbgunjal/Village/README.md

-This repo is understanding of git and github.
+This repo is for understanding of git and github commands.
 <br>
 Author:- Ganesh Gunjal
 <br>